citp/privacy-policy-historical/p/pe/pea/pearl.com.md

-> *The following text is extracted and transformed from the pearl.com privacy policy that was archived on 2013-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130604121213id_/http%3A//info.pearl.com/privacy-security) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pearl.com privacy policy that was archived on 2013-12-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131219150047id_/http%3A//info.pearl.com/privacy-security) for the most accurate reproduction.*

-# Privacy and Security at Pearl.com | Pearl.com
+# Privacy & Security | Pearl.com

 **June 19, 2012**[](http://clicktoverify.truste.com/pvr.php?page=validate&url=www.pearl.com&sealid=101)